 Regarding loans to individuals (retail), the Bank focuses on the application of modern methods of assessing credit risk and fraud prevention, using also the scoring models customized for the retail loan portfolio profile.
 Thus, the approval is only possible if the score calculated for the applicant exceeds a certain threshold, to ensure compliance of the retail loan portfolio with the risk strategy and the bank's profile.
 Specific score is calculated based on a set of features.
-The final classification into 5 categories is given by the financial standing of the Client, payment delays and existence of judicial proceedings.
+The final classification into 5 categories is given by the financial standing of the Client.